wbrowar/admin-bar-component/README.md

 | `rtl`    | Changes the reading direction from `ltr` to `rtl` in situations where you need to manually set it.
 Admin Bar Component will automatcally switch to RTL if your page is set to RTL or if you have the CSS set to `direction: rtl`. |
 | `sticky` | Makes the `<admin-bar>` stick to the top of the page, using CSS `position: sticky` when the `<admin-bar>` is above the rest of the content on the page.                                                                           |

+> [!NOTE]
-> NOTE: The `fixed` and `sticky` classes are there to make setting the position easy, however, instead of using those classes, you could style the `admin-bar` element position in your CSS.
+> The `fixed` and `sticky` classes are there to make setting the position easy, however, instead of using those classes, you could style the `admin-bar` element position in your CSS.
 ---

 Currently, there are no classes that can be added to `<admin-bar-button>` elements.